rjsf-team/react-jsonschema-form/README.md

 ```
 ### Array items ordering

-Array items are sortable by default.
+Array items are orderable by default, and react-jsonschema-form renders move up/down buttons along them.
 The `uiSchema` object spec allows you to disable ordering:

 ```jsx
 const schema = {